-

 Duomo di Milano (Milan Cathedral)

-The looming Duomo, the world's largest Gothic cathedral, presides over the Milanese Piazza that bears its name.
-Its construction…
+The looming Duomo, one of the world's largest Gothic cathedrals, presides over the Milanese Piazza that bears its name.
+Its construction began in 1386 and continued sporadically until Napoleon ordered…

 Gondola Rides